jhpyle/docassemble/_docs/functions.md

   is deleted.

 Note that there is no [API] for querying the [JSON] data.
-The best way to access the data is through [PostgreSQL] because it provides an extremely powerful and flexible query language.
+The best way to access the data is by using a [PostgreSQL] client because it provides an extremely powerful and flexible query language.

-Note that unlike [`DAStore`], `store_variables_snapshot()` cannot use server-side encryption to protect the data.
-So if the interview itself uses server-side encryption, calling `store_variables_snapshot()` will effectively defeat the purpose of server-side encryption by storing user data in a way that would allow anyone with shell access on the server to read the data.
+Note that unlike [`DAStore`], `store_variables_snapshot()` cannot use server-side encryption.
+If the interview itself uses server-side encryption, calling `store_variables_snapshot()` will effectively defeat the purpose of server-side encryption by storing user data in a way that would allow anyone with shell access on the server to read the data.

 ### Advanced SQL storage